itscodenation/flw2-trivia-20-21-starter/README.md

 ### Goal 2: Add functionality so that when the user clicks on an answer choice, the correct answer appears.

-- [ ] Inside the map function for the Answer components, add an event handler.
+- [ ] Inside the map function for the Answer components, add an event handler that updates the state of `isAnswered` to be the choice that the user clicks.
   - [ ] HINT: Use props to pass down the state from `<App />`.
+  - [ ] HINT: Don't forget to pass your `onClick` down as a prop as well.
 - [ ] Inside `<App />` (below state and above return), write a conditional that checks if the answer clicked is the correct answer.
   - [ ] Display text on the screen telling the user if their answer choice was correct.
   - [ ] Display text on the screen telling the user what the correct answer was.